batuakdogan/HealthHub/README.md

 <h1>THIS IS HEALTH HUB</h1>
 <p1>
 Health hub is a sports application.
-You can calculate your height and weight indexes and save your gyms.
+You can calculate your height and weight indexes and save your gyms.This project is coded according to MVVM.
 The application will continue to be updated.
 For Questions : batudev21@gmail.com

 </p1>